araa47/esp32_midi_over_ble/README.rst

 --------------------------------

 1. Ensure you have python3.7 and poetry installed
+2. Since these tutorials are for a mac, please install blueutil, by running `brew install blueutil`.
+   This makes connecting and pairing to bluetooth simple over terminal, so you dont need to manually pair everytime you want to use the device.
-2. run ``poetry install`` this will install the dependencies of the project
+3. run ``poetry install`` this will install the dependencies of the project
-3. Now go to bluetooth and pair with "E-nstrument" on your mac
+4. Now go to bluetooth and pair with "E-nstrument" on your mac.
+Once paired run `blueutil --paired` and note down the address of the "E-nstrument".
+Open `app.py` and set your devices address.
-4. Once paired.
+5. Once paired.
 Run ``poetry run python3 app.py`` .
 The most likely scenario is the name of the serial port on my machine might not match yours.
 If this is the case you should see all your available serial ports printed out in std.
 Please set ``SERIAL_PORT`` variable to the corresponding